KatherineMth/Appendix/README.md

-this is the appendix for the paper "  "
+This is the appendix for the paper "  "